1963 Dime Value Checker: Errors List, “D” & No Mint Mark Worth

 Ranked 158 in Roosevelt Dime

-For detailed information about your coin’s specific variety and current market value, our CoinValueChecker App provides the accurate rarity and value assessment for your coins.
+For detailed information about your coin’s specific variety and current market value, our Coin Identifier and Value App provides accurate rarity and value assessment for your coins.

-Key Features of The 1963 Dime
+Key Features of the 1963 Dime

 The 1963 Roosevelt dime represents a defining moment in American coinage, standing among the last silver dimes before the 1965 transition to clad composition.